majeinfo/chaingun/README.md

 c) run the Manager (when Players are started as Daemons) :

-$ docker container run -it -v /path/to/scripts:/scripts -v /path/to/output/dir:/output \
+$ docker container run -it -v /path/to/scripts:/scripts \
+			-v /path/to/output/dir:/output \
+			-v /path/to/data_and_graphs:/data \
 			majeinfo/chaingun manager [<IP>:<Listen_Port>]

 	- default IP is 0.0.0.0